Have you been diagnosed with a brain tumour? Order your free information pack.

 You do not have to tell your employer, or prospective employer, that you have or had a brain tumour, or are caring for someone with a brain tumour

-However, you should think carefully before you decide.
-It may not be in your best interests to decide not to.
-This is because they may not be able to support you in the best way to continue to do your job.
-Also, if you are treated unfavourably, you may find it hard to make a formal complaint, as they are unaware of your condition.
+However, think carefully before you decide as it may be in your best interests to do so.
+This is because unless your employer is aware, they may not be able to support you in the best way to continue to do your job.
+Also, if you are treated unfavourably, you may find it hard to make a formal complaint if they are unaware of your condition.

 Telling your employer about your brain tumour